Nursing

 Prerequisites

-All 200 level nursing courses or permission of instructor
+All 200 level nursing courses, LVN to BS student, or permission of instructor

 NURS 314 : Medical Surgical Nursing I for LVN